lancedb/lancedb/docs/src/hybrid_search/hybrid_search.md

     This prompts chat model to rerank results which is not a dedicated reranker model.
 This should be treated as experimental.

 !!!
 Tip
-    You might run out of token limit so set the search `limits` based on your token limit.
+    - You might run out of token limit so set the search `limits` based on your token limit.
+    - It is recommended to use gpt-4-turbo-preview, the default model, older models might lead to undesired behaviour

 ```python
 from lancedb.rerankers import OpenaiReranker